Get insider access

 All Reviews

 If you'd like to do the work of choosing yourself, here's the list of all microwave reviews.
 Be careful not to get too caught up in the details.
-While no toaster is perfect, most are good enough to please almost everyone, and the differences are often not noticeable unless you look for them.
+While no microwave is perfect, most are good enough to please almost everyone, and the differences are often not noticeable unless you look for them.